Nephos/NephosRubyServer/README.md

 ### Production

-To avoid information leaks from your application, set the environment variable ``export ENVIRONMENT=production``.
+To avoid information leaks from your application, set the environment variable ``export ENVIRONMENT=production``, or run the server with ``-e production`` parameter.
 It will disable ruby error messages when an error occurs in the controller.

 ### Controller